 What Happens During a Hair Removal Session?

-During a laser treatment session to remove unwanted hair, the treatment area is cleansed and a topical anesthetic is applied.
+During a laser hair removal session to remove unwanted hair, the treatment area is cleansed and a topical anesthetic is applied.
 Then, the laser is calibrated to your skin tone and the color of your hair.
 There are several advantages to this.
 First, lasers calibrated specifically to each individual remove more unwanted hairs in the targeted area.
 Second, the risk of burning the skin is mitigated.

 Once the laser has warmed up to the appropriate temperature, it will administer short bursts of laser light energy.
 Each burst lasts less than a second but can treat an area the size of a quarter.
 When the energy emitted by the laser hits the targeted hair follicles, the hair follicles absorb the energy, burning so they can no longer grow hair.
 Once the laser has emitted energy to all the hair follicles in the active growth phase, the treatment is over.